id12026/AI-Powered-Documentation-Improvement-Agent/README.md

 Future Improvements

-Dynamic Content: Use Selenium for JavaScript-rendered MoEngage pages.
+Dynamic Content: Integrate a headless browser (e.g., Selenium) to parse JavaScript-rendered MoEngage pages.
-Bulk Analysis: Support multiple URLs in a single run.
+Batch Processing: Support multiple URLs for bulk analysis and revision.
-Multilingual Support: Handle non-English documentation with Gemini.
+Multilingual Support: Extend to non-English content using Gemini’s capabilities.
-Performance: Cache API responses to reduce Gemini calls.
+Performance: Cache Gemini API responses to reduce calls and improve speed.
-Customization: Allow user-defined output formats or file names.
+Output Customization: Allow users to specify output file names or formats via the interface.

 Notes

-Second Analysis Report: The analysis_report.json for the second URL is synthesized based on provided revision outputs and typical patterns.
-Run the application to generate the exact report.
+Example Outputs: The second example’s analysis_report.json is synthesized based on the provided revision_result.json and typical output patterns, as the actual analysis for the second URL wasn’t provided.
+Run the application on https://help.moengage.com/hc/en-us/articles/360058616131-Delivery-Types-MoEngage-Channels to generate the exact report.
-Fixes: Punctuation issues (e.g., double periods) and header repetition in revised__content.md were resolved in backend/doc_revision.py using regex cleanup and URL-specific headers.
+Punctuation Fixes: Applied in backend/doc_revision.py to resolve issues like double periods and concatenated words (e.g., “PushEmailSMS”).
-Style Focus: Revision agent prioritizes readability (simplification, sentence splitting) and style (jargon removal, second-person pronouns), as allowed for partial implementation in Task 2.
+Header Repetition: Fixed in revised__content.md by including URL-specific headers.